-Figure §§: Changes in mean monthly flow at gauge Luuq for 3 selected dry projections under scenario conditions comparing the periods 1971-2000 against 2041-2071.

-This is further illustrated in Figure §§ with the possible changes in seasonal river discharge for selected ensemble members.
-The results show that also negative changes are possible, especially in the second raining period, while the members show a slight increase in the month April and May.
+This is further illustrated in Figure §§ with the possible changes in seasonal river discharge for selected ensemble members (the driest projection per scenario).
+The results show that also negative changes are possible, especially in the second raining period, while the members show less decrease in the month April and May.
 Consequently, and after visiting again the comparison of observed and simulate trends in precipitation in the historical period and the observed trend to less precipitation, also drier future conditions should be considered in a robust adaptation strategy.

-Shabelle catchment
+Discharge in Shabelle catchment